Extremely painful period cramps.

 Extremely painful period cramps is a loving man’s take on his help with his wife’s endometriosis.

 At the same time, I wanted to raise awareness about the illness, which is very common but it is not recognizable by millions of people around the world.

 It is a chronic condition that affects 1 in every 10 women.
 It is a painful disorder, in which tissue similar to the one that normally lines the inside of your uterus, grows outside it.

 Endometriosis commonly involves ovaries, fallopian tubes, and the tissue lining your pelvis.
 Rarely, endometrial tissue may spread beyond pelvic organs.

 The aim of this post is to help all the men understand what their women are going through and how to help them during their struggles because there is not much information for those who support them.

 Aside from providing valuable information, I want to show my fellow supporters where to turn to for knowledge and advice.

 I wrote already an article about endometriosis and my point of view on it as a husband, but today’s article is dedicated to all those who support their loved ones with this terrible disease.

 This page has everything you need to know, to prepare you for what’s ahead in terms of treatment and managing the condition of your partner.
-Finally feeling like you’re not the only one supporting your loved one in silence.
+Finally feel like you’re not the only one supporting your loved one in silence.

 It will allow you to understand the prognosis and begin to move forward with your life again, fully equipped with the correct information.

 It is going to help you with a better understanding of what your partner goes through every single day.
 I dedicate this article to all my “endo-brothers” out there, who struggle with the support of their women.

 However, if you are the one who suffers from endometriosis, I’d strongly recommend your man read this article.